AMBIENTCORE/Corrupto/README.md

-# Corrupto - Glitchy Image Editor
+# Corrupto

 ![main](assets/main.png)

-A image editing application with a focus on glitch effects and digital distortion.
+An image editing application with a focus on glitch effects and digital distortion.
 Built with PySide6 and OpenCV, Corrupto provides a VST-like interface for applying various image effects in real-time.

 ## Features